wanderingplanets/wanderingplanets/README.md

  Multishipper and Multifandom

  I support any type of person such as Therians,Otherkins,Furries,Fictionkins,etc !!
-(I also feel like a Therian somtimes..?)

  Transmasc / AFAB